kaylatomkiewicz/ecommerce-website/user-testing-report.md

 ### Critical, Needs Fixing, Unable to Complete

-- {All participants had this problem…}
-- etc.
+- {Nothing of note.}

 ### Serious, Causes Frustration, May Hinder Completion

-- {Two of the participants succeeded where one of them failed…}
-- etc.
+- {None.}

 ### Minor, Annoying, Won’t Hinder Completion

-- {Participants pointed out this inconsistency…}
-- etc.
+- {Need to make the product titles in the products page more prominent.
+Had a hard time reading.}